-- 1. When a jump off is required, the winner will be decided on time only when jumping faults are equal. - a.
-Animals with jumping faults shall execute the jump off at the same fence height as the initial round. - b.
-The jump off will be scored on jumping faults (including disobediences, falls, and knockdowns) and time. - c.
-Horses disqualified in the jump-off will be placed lowest among horses in the jump-off.
-Ties shall be broken by flipping of a coin by the judge.
+- When a jump off is required, the winner is decided on time only when jumping faults are equal. - Animals with jumping faults shall execute the jump off at the same fence height as the initial round. - b.
+The jump off is scored on jumping faults (including disobediences, falls, and knockdowns) and time. - c.
+Horses disqualified in the jump off are placed lowest among horses in the jump off.
+Ties shall be broken by the judge flipping a coin.